Don't get caught out: Know the entry requirements for your holiday destination

 If travelling to the US, the Visa Waiver Programme (VWP) has a simplified process which allows British citizen passport holders to stay in the country for up to 90 days without a visa.
 You will, however, need to provide details of your journey at least 72 hours before travel through the Electronic System for Travel Authorisation (ESTA) or you will be refused travel.

 It is important to understand that there is no room for negotiation when it comes to entering a foreign country, so don't hope to be able to convince Borders Officials to look the other way.
 It definitely won't work!

-The easiest way to find out the entry requirements for your holiday destination is to look at the travel advice provided by the Foreign and Commonwealth office (FCO).
+The easiest way to find out the entry requirements for your holiday destination is to look at the travel advice provided by the Foreign, Commonwealth & Development Office (FCDO).
 They provide up to date travel advice, including entry requirements for British nationals for over 220 countries worldwide.